-Hotels and motels are popular places for bed bugs to set up camp, where they frequently come home in the luggage of unsuspecting travelers.
+Hotels and motels are popular places for bed bugs to set up camp, where they frequently come home in the luggage of unsuspecting travellers.
 Bed bugs can even live on trains, cruise ships, in movie theatres, in laundromats, and elsewhere.
 They can survive for months without feeding, and can live in very low temperatures.

 These factors, along with their superior hiding skills, make it easy to pick up bed bugs.
-It can happen while traveling, when new items come into the home such as used furniture or appliances, when you move, or even when someone in your building has an infestation.
+It can happen while travelling, when new items come into the home such as used furniture or appliances, when you move, or even when someone in your building has an infestation.

 To prevent bed bugs on a trip, inspect hotel rooms carefully for signs of an infestation and if you see any, request a new room at least 2 floors away.
 Keep your luggage off the floor.
-The bathroom is the least-frequent place to find a bed bug, so many travelers keep their luggage in there.
+The bathroom is the least-frequent place to find a bed bug, so many travellers keep their luggage in there.
 When you return home, wash all clothing in hot water, whether it was worn or not.
 Check out our Bed Bug Travel Kit / Survival Tips.

 To prevent bed bugs at home, never bring home mattresses, sofas, or other items that were left at the curb.
-When you have guests, who have been traveling or have been exposed to bed bugs, launder their clothing in hot water.
+When you have guests, who have been travelling or have been exposed to bed bugs, launder their clothing in hot water.
 If you live in a high-risk place such as an apartment building with frequent infestations, you might want to invest in a special mattress cover that can stop bedbugs from hiding in the soft crevices of your mattress.